Satisfactory Academic Progress (SAP) for Scholarships

 Scholarships are primarily awarded based on merit from donor funds with specific criteria.
-Therefore, satisfactory progress standards are different from those for financial aid.
-In most cases scholarship recipients must meet both financial aid SAP and scholarship SAP.
-Scholarship recipients should refer to the standards below for any scholarships awarded.
+Therefore, there are additional satisfactory progress standards for scholarships than those for financial aid.
+Scholarship recipients must meet both financial aid SAP and scholarship SAP in the vast majority of cases.
+Scholarship recipients should also refer to the standards below with regard to any scholarships offered.

-General Eligibility: Scholarships are awarded to eligible students who are admitted to degree-granting programs at the University of Nevada, Reno.
-They are primarily awarded based on academic merit, thus a high standard of academic performance is expected.
-Each recipient receives an award notification directing them to review their scholarship’s award criteria.
-For multiple awards with differing requirements, adhering to the highest required standard ensures continuation of all awarded.
+General Eligibility: Scholarships are awarded to students who are admitted to degree-granting programs at the University of Nevada, Reno and continuing degree seeking students who completed the annual Graduate & Undergraduate scholarship application within MyNEVADA supplemental forms (available each October 1 with a priority deadline of February 1 and final deadline of May 31).
+Scholarships are primarily awarded based on alignment with donor criteria and academic merit, thus a high standard of academic performance is expected.
+Each recipient receives an award notification with the specific requirement of each scholarship.
+For multiple awards with differing requirements, adhering to the highest required standard is recommended.

 Students Receiving One Year/Non-Renewing Scholarships: For all students receiving one year/non- renewing scholarships, satisfactory progress is checked at the end of the fall term.
 Regardless of class standing, to receive the spring portion of the award, undergraduate recipients must earn a minimum of a 2.0 University of Nevada, Reno GPA (3.0 GPA for graduate recipients) and a minimum of 6 university credits.
-If a student fails to achieve this standard, the scholarship will be canceled at the end of the fall term.
+If a student fails to achieve this standard, the spring (spring/summer) portion of the scholarship will be cancelled.

-All students who have not earned a minimum 2.00 university GPA at the end of the spring term will be considered ineligible for scholarships for the upcoming fall term.
+Students who have not earned a minimum 2.00 university GPA at the end of the spring term will be ineligible for University scholarships for the upcoming academic year.

 Formal Leave of Absence: Students on a formal leave of absence are considered enrolled for retaining eligibility for multi-year awards.

-Documented Disability: Each semester students with scholarships and a documented disability need to work with the Disability Resource Center (DRC) to establish a reduced credit load for full time enrollment.
+Documented Disability: Each semester prior to the end of add/drop students with scholarships and a documented disability need to work with the Disability Resource Center (DRC) to establish a reduced credit load to reflect their individually assessed full time enrollment.

-Undergraduate Credit Limitations: Due to the limitations on funding, general scholarships are available for the next full academic year to eligible students who have attempted less than 111 credits at the end of each spring semester.
-Students who will have attempted 111 - 130 credits at the end of the spring semester are only eligible for the fall portion of their award.
+Undergraduate Credit Limitations: Due to limitations on funding, general scholarships are available for the next full academic year to eligible students who have attempted less than 111 credits at the end of each spring semester.
+Students who will have attempted 111 - 130 credits at the end of the spring semester are only eligible for scholarships in fall.
 Students who have attempted 131 credits or more or who are attempting a second baccalaureate degree are not eligible for general scholarships.
 Annual scholarships awarded by departments or colleges are limited to students who have attempted less than 166 credits at the end of the spring semester prior to the award.
 First baccalaureate students who will have attempted 166-179 credits at the end of the spring semester are eligible for fall only awards.
-Effective Fall 2014, second baccalaureate students are eligible for departmental awards (with attempted credit limits noted above applied to those units attempted after the first degree was earned).
+Second baccalaureate students are eligible for departmental awards (with attempted credit limits noted above applied to those units attempted after the first degree was earned).

-Graduate Credit Limitations: Scholarships are limited to students who have attempted less than 70 graduate level credits for Masters candidates and 140 graduate level credits for Ph.D. candidates.
-There is a maximum credit limit of 24 thesis and 24 dissertation credits for scholarship awards.
+Graduate Credit Limitations: Due to limited funding, scholarships are available to students who have attempted fewer than 150% of the minimum degree requirement.
+Generally, this is less than 45 graduate level credits for Masters candidates, 90 graduate level credits for terminal degree masters programs and 108 graduate level credits for Ph.D. candidates.
+In most cases, 150% of the minimum degree requirement results in a maximum credit limit of 12 thesis and 36 dissertation credits for scholarship awards.

 Dual Enrollment: Certain majors at the University of Nevada, Reno require coursework that is not taught on this campus.
 Students in these majors who will be part time at the university because they are taking these courses at another campus must submit a dual enrollment agreement to the Scholarship Office before their scholarship funds can be released.
 A new agreement must be submitted for each term the student will be dually enrolled.
 Agreements will be approved only for coursework that is not offered on this campus.